 |Dr Lakshmi Jacota, School Council Representative

 Lakshmi has worked predominantly with non-governmental organisations around the world, with stints in academia, since the completion of her doctorate from the University of Oxford.
 She currently works for The Hong Kong Federation of Youth Groups as a researcher, analyst and writer, while continuing to be active in other community and service organisations either as a volunteer or Board Member.
-She has a son about to graduate from Y13 and a daughter currently in Year 12.
+She has a daughter in Year 13.

 |Ms Mary Lacey-Vittachi, Teacher Representative

 Mary Lacey-Vittachi began teaching at Island School in 1987, during the principalship of Mr Colin Niven.
 There was a brief sojourn with Shatin College and she returned to Island School in 1992, where she has taught English and Drama; she is in her final year as one of the Senior Heads of DaVinci House.
 She is married to Nury Vittachi and they have 3 adopted Chinese children.